Abubeker01/referralSystem/README.md

-Search files...
-Ran tool
-Based on the analysis of your project files, here is a suitable README for your referral system project:

----

 # Referral System

-A decentralized referral system web application that allows users to register, log in, and earn points by referring others.
+A referral system web application that allows users to register, log in, and earn points by referring others.
 The system supports multi-level referrals, tracks points, and provides visual analytics of referral activity.

 ## Features